 Outside the US

 Moving away from the US, in the United Kingdom, F2 and lower are legal, while F1s require a special license.
-If you’re reading this in Australia, all generations of Savannah cats have been illegal since 2008.
+If you’re reading this in Australia, all generations have been illegal since 2008.
 The government’s rationale, and the counter arguments by critics, are a thought-provoking debate.

 Are Savannah Cats Dangerous?

 Cats can be unpredictable, especially in the F1 and F2 generations.
 However, this does not mean that they are aggressive.
 It means that they might be less easy to live with than your average domestic cat, and they are probably better with experienced cat owners.

-Indoor vs Outdoor Living for Savannah Cats
+Indoor vs Outdoor Living

 Savannah cats love to be around people.
 They often have no desire to stray far from their owners.
 Many will adjust to life indoors, provided you supply plenty of entertainment, toys, and lots of time.
 However, they are enthusiastic athletes.
 Sometimes it can be hard to satisfy their impulse to run and jump indoors.
 When this happens, they can become bored and destructive.

 The best way to help them burn off their energy appropriately is by letting them roam outside.
 Sometimes, this simply isn’t possible.
 Perhaps you live next to a busy road or somewhere dangerous for cats, and their leaping ability means they can escape your backyard in the blink of an eye.
 What can you do?